 You can spend a lifetime bass fishing and keep learning till the day you’re buried 6ft under, bass rod in hand… But we don’t have time for that, so I’ve written you this guide!
 Bass fishing can be a rather serious affair, or it can be a bit of fun.
 I hope I can prove bass fishing can be a laugh and still be fruitful.
 Ultimately, it’s either going to be incredibly rewarding fishing or the hardest you can find in the UK – bar mullet.
 In this guide I set out to outline how you can move into the category of anglers that catch 100+ bass per year.

-I’ll start with the basics and proceed to more advanced territory.
-A huge thanks to the anglers that contributed their advice and pictures for this guide.
+I’ll start with the bass fishing basics and proceed to more advanced territory.
+Firstly, a huge thanks to the anglers that contributed their advice and pictures for this guide.
+Also, this page and website earns commissions from Amazon from product recommendations.
+Bass fishing isn’t all about the kit, but having the decent tackle is a good starting point!

 Photo Credit to Matilda Björklund